emilyhorsman/bikeblog/content/posts/november-2023-riding-highlights/index.md

 {{< image src="R0007594.jpg" alt="Looking at my bike handlebars with a stack of 3M filters on the basket" >}}

-Gus says bye!
+Aaaaand it's Gus.
 Also we hate ordering from Chewy but he's a special boy on a prescription diet and Chewy/PetSmart are the only places that will fill a food prescription.
 It's bullshit!
 There aren't even any active ingredients in the food!
 Anyway, [fuck Big Pet](https://www.vox.com/future-perfect/2023/4/11/23673393/pets-dogs-cats-animal-welfare-boredom).
 He does _love_ the box.

 {{< image src="DSCF0440.jpg" alt="A buff tabby cat in a box with paper wrapping" >}}